Metabolic dysfunction–associated steatotic liver disease: Genetics

-Two-thirds of families with a history of diabetes type 2 report more than one family member having MASLD.
+Two-thirds of families with a history of type 2 diabetes report more than one family member having MASLD.
 There is a higher risk of fibrosis for family members where someone was diagnosed with MASH.
-Asian populations are more susceptible to metabolic syndrome and MASLD than their western counterparts.
+Asian populations are more susceptible to metabolic syndrome and MASLD than their Western counterparts.
 Hispanic persons have a higher prevalence of MASLD than white individuals, whereas the lowest prevalence is observed in black individuals.
 MASLD is twice as prevalent in men as in women, which might be explained by lower levels of estrogen in men.

 Genetic variations in two genes are associated with MASLD: non-synonymous single-nucleotide polymorphisms (SNPs) in PNPLA3 and TM6SF2.
 Both correlate with MASLD presence and severity, but their roles for diagnosis remain unclear.
 Although MASLD has a genetic component, the American Association for the Study of Liver Diseases (AASLD) does not recommend screening family members as there is not enough confirmation of heritability, although there is some evidence from familial aggregation and twin studies.